Sefton Delmer: Early career

 After leaving university, Delmer worked as a freelance journalist until he was recruited by the Daily Express to become head of its new Berlin Bureau.
-Whilst in Germany, he became friendly with Ernst Röhm, who arranged for him to become the first British journalist to interview Adolf Hitler, in April 1931.
+While in Germany, he became friendly with Ernst Röhm, who arranged for him to become the first British journalist to interview Adolf Hitler, in April 1931.

 In the 1932 German federal election, Delmer travelled with Hitler aboard his private aircraft.
 He was "embedded with Nazi party activists" at this time, "taking copious notes on everything from the style of the would-be Führer's oratory to the group think that lay behind the bond he was forming with the German people."
 He was also present in 1933 when Hitler inspected the aftermath of the Reichstag fire.
 During this period, Delmer was criticised for being a Nazi sympathiser, and for a time, the British government thought he was in the pay of the Nazis.
 At the same time, the Nazi leaders were convinced Delmer was a member of MI6; his denials of any involvement only served to strengthen their belief that he was not only a member, but an important one.

 In 1933, Delmer was sent to France as head of the Daily Express Paris Bureau.
 In 1936, Delmer married the artist Isabel Nichols.
 Delmer covered important events in Europe including the Spanish Civil War (reporting with Ernest Hemingway, Martha Gellhorn and Herbert Matthews) and the invasion of Poland by the Wehrmacht in 1939.
 He also reported on the German western offensive in 1940.